austinseraphin/motion-accessibility/README.md

 https://github.com/austinseraphin/motion-accessibility

 Motion-Accessibility wraps the UIAccessibility protocols in nice ruby.
-I hope that making it easier will encourage developers to use it more and make their apps accessible.
+I hope that making them easier will encourage developers to use it more and make their apps accessible.

 ## Installation